Cybernoid II: The Revenge

-Cybernoid II: The Revenge is a shoot 'em up released by Hewson Consultants in 1988 for the Amstrad CPC, Commodore 64 and ZX Spectrum home computers.
-It was subsequently also released for the Atari ST and Amiga.
+Cybernoid II: The Revenge is a shoot 'em up released by Hewson Consultants in 1988 for the Amstrad CPC, Commodore 64, and ZX Spectrum home computers.
+It was later ported to the Atari ST and Amiga.
 It is the sequel to Cybernoid.

-Overview
+Gameplay

-The game is similar to its predecessor, but with improved graphics and minor differences in gameplay.
+Cybernoid II: The Revenge is similar to its predecessor, but with improved graphics and minor differences in gameplay.
 The player must pilot their fighter through multiple levels destroying pirate spacecraft while collecting gems and powerups.